Dismissed cop dies of heart attack in police compound in UP | Law-Order

 Dismissed cop dies of heart attack in police compound in UP

-A recently dismissed Uttar Pradesh Police personnel allegedly died of a heart attack in a police compound in Greater Noida, officials said Tuesday.
-Priyavrat Singh served as a constable and was recently dismissed from service, Additional Deputy Commissioner of Police, Greater Noida, Vishal Pandey said.
+A 34-year-old man, who was recently dismissed from the Uttar Pradesh Police, died of a heart attack in a police compound in Greater Noida, officials said on Tuesday.
+Priyavrat Singh served as a constable and was terminated from the service last month, the officials said.

 - READ MORE ON: